 - Finally the interior is finished off – installing fixtures, finishing electrical, and so on.

 Each section is then wrapped in plastic and transported to the building site where sections are joined together and finishing work is completed.
 It is here where we can identify the main difference between manufactured and modular homes.
-Manufactured homes have a permanent chassis for transportation, although the chassis is hid and the home is not typically moved again.
+Manufactured homes have a permanent chassis for transportation, although the chassis is hidden and the home is not typically moved again.

 Buying a Manufactured Home

-The many manufactured home financing options available today make buying a manufactured home easier than ever before.
-Loans for manufactured homes include FHA manufactured home loans as well as VA and USDA loans.
-Loans for manufactured homes are also more similar to site built homes, with 30 year mortgages and competitive interest rates.
+The many manufactured home financing options available today make buying a manufactured home easier than ever before. ] Loans for manufactured homes include FHA manufactured home loans as well as VA and USDA loans.
+Loans for manufactured homes are also more similar to site-built homes, with 30 year mortgages and competitive interest rates.
 Because of the superior quality of today’s manufactured homes and the fact that there are so many manufactured home financing options, buying a manufactured home is a popular housing option among many home buyers today.